 interdependence and the naturalness of impermanence are incorporated seamlessly into our

-observation indicates that much of our energy is about being accepted within a group.
-The pursuit
+indicates that much of our energy is about being accepted within a group.
+The pursuit of “likes” on

-of “likes” on Facebook, or obsession with “selfies,” indicate a paucity of self-esteem.
-In addition,
+Facebook, or obsession with “selfies,” indicate a paucity of self-esteem.
+In addition, our capitalistic

-our capitalistic economy is dependent on the public’s desire for things that we don’t have.
+economy is dependent on the public’s desire for things that we don’t have.
+Advertisers indicate

-Advertisers indicate that our self-worth will be enhanced, by possessing their products.
-In this social
+that our self-worth will be enhanced, by possessing their products.
+In this social environment, the

-environment, the individual with the most toys and status is deemed to be the most valued and
+individual with the most toys and status is deemed to be the most valued and accepted.
+It is

-accepted.
-It is difficult to present an opposing value system of equality and service, to counter
+difficult to present an opposing value system of equality and service, to counter this prevailing

-this prevailing attitude.
-In this environment, Buddhist principles may have to be presented in a way
+attitude.
+In this environment, Buddhist principles may have to be presented in a way that fits the

 Within this landscape of individual promotion, there is also movement among mature adults to